Libby Holman: Death and legacy

-In 2001, a successful effort was made by citizens to save Treetops, her Connecticut estate, from development.
-It straddles the border between Stamford and Greenwich.
-As a result, the pristine grounds were preserved.
-Treetops is part of the Mianus River State Park, overseen by the Connecticut Department of Environmental Protection.
+In 2001, a consortium seeking to preserve open land bought 94 acres of it for $11.5 million, saving most of the land (but not the 17 acres on which the house sat), from development.
+That 94 acres became part of the Mianus River State Park, overseen by the Connecticut Department of Environmental Protection.
 Treetops is south of the Mianus River Park.
-The mansion is privately owned.
+International paper found a private buyer for the mansion in 2003, and as of 2026, the structure remains a private residence.
 In 2006, Louis Schanker's art studio on a hill overlooking the property became the home of the Treetops Chamber Music Society.